clemak27/linux_setup/README.md

-# my NixOS setup
+# my linux setup

-This repo contains my dotfiles + setup for NixOS.
+This repo contains my dotfiles + setup for my Linux Desktop PCs running Fedora Silverblue.

+## About

+I currently use Fedora Silverblue.
+I'm still new to it, so I use basically a "god" toolbox, that contains the home-manager config of my previous NixOS systems, so the initial transition is fast.
+I plan to do a more proper setup later on.
+Also, the 2 systems running this configuration are `argentum`, my general-use PC at home and `silfur`, a XPS15 (2019).

 ## What's in this repo?

+- `dotfiles`
+  general configuration files.
-- `home-manager`
+- `home-manager + home.nix`
-  home-manager configuration files, including user-customization of GNOME.
+  home-manager configuration files.
-- `hosts`
-  The `configuration.nix` files for different machines:
-  - `zenix`
-    My main PC I have at home.
-  - `xps15`
-    My laptop.
-I'm not really satisfied with it, but also not motivated to replace it.
-  - `e470`
-    My former laptop made server, that hosts several services
 - `logo.png`
-  NixOS logo.
-- `modules`
-  A collection of general nix modules the hosts can use.
+  🐧.
 - `README.md`
-  You are reading this.
+  You are reading this. :)
 - `setup`
-  Install instructions for NixOS.
+  Install instructions + scripts I wrote down.
-- `wallpaper.png`
+- `wallpaper.jpg`
   The wallpaper I use.

 ## Why?